sdiehl/wiwinwlh/tutorial.md

 Once a thread is forked the fork action will give back a `ThreadId` which can be used to call actions and kill the thread from another context.
-Inside of a running thread the current ThreadId can be quired with `myThreadId`.
+Inside of a running thread the current ThreadId can be queried with `myThreadId`.

 ```haskell
 myThreadId :: IO ThreadId